Three Little Birds (TV series): Development

 In December 2020, it was announced ITV had commissioned Three Little Birds from Lenny Henry, who would write and executive produce the six-part fictionalisation of his mother Winifred's stories.
 Russell T Davies was attached to the project as a script consultant and executive producer.
 Also set to executive produce were Angela Ferreira of Douglas Road Productions, Lucy Bedford of Tiger Aspect Productions, and Diederick Santer of BritBox International.

 Henry described it as a "dream come true.
 This series will be a tribute to the giants who came before us".
-Henry described Davies "mentored" him through the writing process.
+Henry described Davies having "mentored" him through the writing process.
 In October 2022, speaking after he picked up the Special Recognition award at the National Television Awards at Wembley Arena, Henry said, "I hope the show will make you laugh and cry and understand how it was for those men and women to swap the sun and the sea for the rain and the cold.
 They were seeking a better place where not everybody was welcoming.
 We wanted to make a drama that showed what it took to overcome great adversity.
 When we can relate to each other it brings us together, right?
 This is a time for people like us to be together, to be allies, telling all kinds of stories and leaving no one behind.
 I want to thank everybody who’s helped me to get to where I am."